uclchem/UCLCHEM/README.md

 *************************************************************
 ## Contributing
 *************************************************************
 This is an open source science code for the community and are open to pull requests.
-We are also happy to work with you to produce a physics module if none of the models available in the python module `uclchem.model` suit the modelling work you wish to do.
+We are also happy to work with you to produce a physics module if none of the models available in the python module `uclchem.model` suit the modeling work you wish to do.
 If you are contributing, please try to work with our current code style.
 Feel free to checkout the latest developments with `git fetch; git checkout develop` We have the following general guidelines:

 ### Development Setup
 After cloning the repository, install the development dependencies and set up pre-commit hooks: